From USA Today:

 Or maybe it’s just the military is trying to up their diversity numbers by getting everybody from Oklahoma to sign up as an American Indian.

-Basically, blacks tend to see the military as a career, not an adventure.
+Among Army Green Berets, 85% of its 1,494 officers are white and 4.5% are black.
+Its 5,947 enlisted Green Berets are 86% white and 5.4% black.Basically, blacks tend to see the military as a career, not an adventure.
 And that’s fine.
 To a lot of blacks of respectable families, the military is not a place to play Rambo for four years before going to college like it is for a lot of white enlistees, it’s a place to have an orderly life for 20+ years doing something involving logistics or the like and then getting a similar white collar job involving paperwork in a corporation or government agency and collect two checks.
 It’s a good way to get away from the chaos of much of African-American life into a huge institution staffed solely by people who can pass tests and follow rules.

 The lack of minorities in special operations fields can perpetuate itself, Copenhaver said.
 Many troops follow the lead of their parents into the services, what he calls “family lineage.”
 If there are few role models among commandos, fewer minority troops are apt to be drawn to the fields, he said.

 (By the way, my guess is the Reagan years were a peak for the black experience in the military: America had a huge, decently paid standing army sitting in West Germany guarding the Fulda Gap.
 At the time of Persian Gulf War in 1991, there were 22 black generals in the Army alone.
 Then the military was downsized because the Soviet threat collapsed.
 And in this century, the smaller, more elite military has had to fight more in various long-running brawls in Muslim countries.)

 Copenhaver said the military should focus its recruiting efforts on the capabilities it needs among special operators.
 Diversity will follow.
 For instance, recruiting experts in languages and cultures of the Middle East, Asia and Africa would alter the makeup of special operators.

 It’s the usual shell game of whether “diversity” today is used to mean the dictionary definition or whether it essentially means African-Americans?

-I think in the very back of the minds of Obama Administration officials is the half-formed idea that at some point in a generation or two, a President might find the 22nd Amendment to the Constitution to be a hindrance in getting done what he feels he needs a little more time to do.
+Recruiters will be on the lookout for “extraordinarily adaptable” candidates.I think in the very back of the minds of Obama Administration officials is the half-formed idea that at some point in a generation or two, a President might find the 22nd Amendment to the Constitution to be a hindrance in getting done what he feels he needs a little more time to do.